Censorship in North Korea: History

-Kim Il-sung (Leader from 1948–1994)
+Kim Il Sung (Leader from 1948–1994)

-Kim Il-sung was born an ordinary man named Kim Sung-ju on April 15, 1912, at the peak of European and Japanese imperialism.
-Kim Il-sung's tenure was marked by human rights abuses, such as prison camps and harsh censorship.
-Kim Il-sung's policies are still in effect as of September 2017.
-As of 2017, all local North Korean media outlets are run by the state.
+Kim Il Sung was born an ordinary man named Kim Sung-ju on April 15, 1912, at the peak of European and Japanese imperialism.
+Kim Il Sung's tenure was marked by human rights abuses, such as prison camps and harsh censorship.
+Kim Il Sung's policies are still in effect as of July 2023.
+According to Freedom House, as of 2015, all local North Korean media outlets are run by the state.
 Radios and television sets are modified to receive only approved channels.

-North Korea's biggest economic, political, and military aid under Kim Il-sung was the Soviet Union.
-Joseph Stalin reportedly handpicked Kim Il-sung, who was a fluent Russian speaker, to lead North Korea in 1948.
-After the foundation of the country, Kim Il-sung launched the Concentrated Guidance Campaign.
-This was a census to determine the political opinions of North Koreans.
-Soviet influence in North Korea was endorsed under Kim Il-sung.
-The degree of censorship seen in North Korea today began with the nationalization of major industries, labor reforms, and the seizure of privately owned land.
-North Korea maintains a cult of personality around Kim Il-sung as of 2017.